freifunk/projects.freifunk.net-contents/README.md

 ## Local testing

+### Simple way

+* push your file to github and look it up there. github renders your markdown file and should display a table above the main text.
+If that's the case it is valid, most probably :)

+### Advanced way

 * install ruby and gem as prerequsites
 * install jekyll: ```sudo gem install jekyll bundler```
 * checkout projects software ```git checkout https://github.com/freifunk/projects```